 Learning at Northumberlandia

 Northumberlandia is an excellent site for schools and other educational groups to visit with opportunities to learn about art, heritage, geography and of course wildlife and habitats.
 You are very welcome to visit the site currently for self-guided visits but please do let us know if you are planning to come along with a larger group (more than 10) or if you would like to bring a coach or mini bus so we can plan for parking.
-We also have exciting plans to offer staff guided sessions from Spring 2019 (£250 for a full day, subject to staff availability).
+We also have exciting plans to offer subsidised visits to Northumberlandia from Spring 2019 (meaning we can offer visits for £125 for the day, subject to staff availability).
 Watch this space for more information!

 For more information on Northumberlandia: